Products and Publications

 Click here for a free pdf document.
 Appendix 1: Expert Panel on Respite Research

 This document annotates articles that focus primarily on respite research and outcomes and contains brief summaries of 38 articles written between 1979 and 2000 and published in professional, peer-reviewed journals.
 The summaries presented include a complete citation, a brief overview of the article, and quotations that capture some highlights of the text.

 Toolkit: Lifespan Respite "101"

-The US Administration on Aging updated this fact sheet in 2011 to provide background on the implemented Lifespan Respite Program and to provide AoA's vision for the program.
+The US Administration for Community Living updated this fact sheet in 2014 to provide background on the implemented Lifespan Respite Program and to provide ACL's vision for the program.

 Comparative Table of Original State Lifespan Respite Programs, click here

 The Lifespan Respite Care Act was modeled on state Lifespan Respite programs in OK, WI, NE and OR that were already up and running -- the latter three established by state legislation in 1997-1999.
 Each program focuses on a coordinated method for respite service delivery and funding, yet each program has unique characteristics.
 This comparative table provides an easy look at the differences and similarities between these model state programs and allows other states to choose which characteristics they might want to incorporate into their own state Lifespan Respite Program.